leanprover-community/lean4game/README.md

 ### Documentation

-For game developers, there is a work-in-progress Documentation [Creating a Game](CREATE_GAME.md).
+For game developers, there is a work-in-progress Documentation: [Create a Game](DOCUMENTATION.md).
 Best to talk with us directly.

 For the game engine itself, the documentations is missing currently.